lawfareblog/hacking-cybersecurity/README.md

 [Scott's Video Intro](https://www.youtube.com/watch?v=nBFZk4k8VHw) | [Sign Up](https://www.crowdcast.io/e/lawfare-hacking-and-14)

-## Licensing
+## Acknowledgements &amp; Licensing

+This class is based upon materials developed by [Scott J. Shapiro](https://law.yale.edu/scott-j-shapiro), [Sean O'Brien](https://cyberclear.cc), and [Laurin Weissinger](https://laurinw.com) at Yale Law School since 2018.
+Some of these materials have been collected at [another repository](https://github.com/seandiggity/yls-cybersec), though the design of the class has changed over time.
+Laurin's contributions have been [covered by tech press](https://boingboing.net/2018/11/01/pumpkin-pi-2.html) and both Scott and Sean have talked about their approach to the course in [Yale media](https://law.yale.edu/yls-today/news/if-students-can-hack-course-theyre-ready-information-age-lawyering).

 These class materials are ethical Free and Open Source Software (FOSS).
-Any and all original work contained in this repository that is authored by Scott J. Shapiro and/or Sean O'Brien is released under the [GNU AGPL version 3](http://www.gnu.org/licenses/agpl-3.0.html) or any later version.
+Any and all original work contained in this repository that is authored by Scott J. Shapiro, Sean O'Brien, and/or any guest instructors is released under the [GNU AGPL version 3](http://www.gnu.org/licenses/agpl-3.0.html) or any later version.
 See [LICENSE](LICENSE) for more information.

+Lawfare&trade; is a trademark of the [Lawfare Institute](https://lawfareblog.com) and any and all representations of that mark in this repository are &copy; copyright Lawfare Institute.